FIRMWARE / RFID / LF 125KHz / nRF52840 MARCH 2026

 If your write gap delay is shorter than the antenna ringing time, the tag never detects the gap.
 The EM4305 needs the field to drop below its detection threshold to register a bit boundary.
 Ringing compensation is not optional.

 There was also a structural problem.
 The original code sent a gap first, then the field-on period.
 The EM4305 protocol is the opposite: field on for the bit duration, then the write gap as a delimiter.
-The gap marks the end of a bit.
-Switching to field-on → gap correctly aligns with the tag's internal state machine and clock recovery logic.
+The gap marks the end of a bit — switching to field-on → gap correctly aligns with the tag's internal clock recovery logic.

 /* Field ON for bit duration, then write gap.